wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 Hmm?

-Do we have financial problems?
+YOUNG SHELDON: Do we have financial problems?

 Don't you worry about that.
 We are fine.
 Now, go to sleep.

 (sighs)

-She's lying.
+MISSY: She's lying.
 She just said that to make you feel better.

-Mom doesn't lie.
+YOUNG SHELDON: Mom doesn't lie.
 Sure, she thinks the Earth was made in six days,  but that's 'cause she's gullible, not a liar.

 MISSY: Mom,  Sheldon can't find his bowtie.

-Really?
+MARY: Really?
 I laid it out for him.

 Leave it alone, Mary.
 He doesn't need a bowtie.

 It's his first day of school.
 Let him wear what he wants.

-SHELDON: Mom, I can't find my bowtie!
+YOUNG SHELDON: Mom, I can't find my bowtie!

 Dear Lord, why's he got to wear a bowtie?